Language: EN

 std::string myText = "hello";

-As we can see, in a typed language we have to indicate the variable type when declaring it, for example an integer int or a text string string.
+As we see, in a typed language we have to indicate the type of variable when declaring it, for example, an integer int or a string string.

-Once a variable has a type it can only contain values compatible with this type.
-We could not assign text to an int variable.
+Once a variable has a type, it can only contain values compatible with that type.
+We could not assign a text to an int variable.

 int a;